GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/topics/index.md

 -  The request header will not modify state for the caller unless there is a corresponding response header.
 That is, the topic of the page won't be considered observed, nor will it affect the user's topic calculation for the next epoch.
--  The response header will only be honored if the corresponding request included the topics header (or would have included the header if it wasn't empty).
+-  The response header is only honored if the corresponding request included the topics header (or would have included the header, if the request wasn't empty).
 -  The URL of this request provides the registrable domain used for topic observation.

 ### How does the Topics API decide which callers can see which topic?